slindhult/Capstone-1/README.md

 ![Image of Emissions](https://www.sciencealert.com/images/2019-03/processed/COALuseIncreasing2018_1024.jpg)

 ### **Data:**
-The Clean Air Act requires the EPA to set National Ambient Air Quality Standards (NAAQS) for maximum allowable concentrations of six "criteria" pollutants in outdoor air.
-This data set looks at four of the six pollutants: carbon monoxide, ground-level ozone, nitrogen dioxide, and sulfur dioxide.
+This data set looks at four of the six criteria pollutants set by the EPA: carbon monoxide, ground-level ozone, nitrogen dioxide, and sulfur dioxide.
 The standards are set at a level that protects public health with an adequate margin of safety.

-The dataset contained 29 Columns and 1.75 million rows detailing the sampling location, date and emissions data.
+The data frame contained 29 Columns and 1.75 million rows detailing the sampling location, date of sample and emissions data.
 Pollutants were recorded by day as mean, max value, hour of max value, and Air quality Index (AQI) for that pollutant.
+The dataset used was retrieved from kaggle: https://www.kaggle.com/sogun3/uspollution

 ### **Cleaning:**